chrischma/ReadWhatMatters/README.md

 # ReadWhatMatters

+## About
-Tiny Python Tool to create a pdf that includes specific term from a source pdf
+ReadWhatMatters is a little Python app.
+It helps you to create a pdf-file that includes a certain search-term from another pdf.

 ![](screenshot.png)